SumiSastri/typescript-with-react/react-redux-ts/readme.md

 ##### Scaffolding & File Structure - building from scratch with webpack and babel

-mkdir - new directory for the project ```react-redux-ts``` initialise with node package manager - ```npm init - y``` (the -y flags skips answering the default set up) check your package json file has been set up cd into the directory touch - create root file & config files for transpiling files into js  ```index.html webpack.config.js .babelrc``` mkdir - ```src``` - base file that is used to render apps touch - ```index.tsx``` - the root file of the app that needs to be transpiled by webpack, webpack will get the data from this file and react will also use this file for rendering the app into the html root file
+* mkdir - new directory for the project ```react-redux-ts```
+* initialise with node package manager - ```npm init - y``` (the -y flags skips answering the default set up) check your package json file has been set up
+* cd into the directory / touch - create root file & config files for transpiling files into js  ```index.html webpack.config.js .babelrc```
+* mkdir - ```src``` - base file that is used to render apps cd into directory and create file
+* touch - ```index.tsx``` - the root file of the app that needs to be transpiled by webpack, webpack will get the data from this file and react will also use this file for rendering the app into the html root file

-Set up root file with HTML boiler-plate and create a root-element add the scripts that compile project files into vanilla JavaScript.
+* set up root file with HTML boiler-plate and create a root-element add the scripts that compile project files into vanilla JavaScript.

 ```
 <!DOCTYPE html>